SangeethanL/Portfolio/README.md

 ### Informations

-My portfolio is developed as a single-page applications.
+My portfolio is developed as a single-page application.
 Users can scroll between pages without <br>
 leaving the index page.<br>
 It also contains some web-effects like onscroll, onmouse, etc.<br>
-The responsive mode for mobile devices is also set up.
+For mobile devices responsive mode is also set up.

 Link IMG

 ## Coding Informations

-This project was created in Angular with HTML, Typescript and SCSS as major developing languages. <br>
+This project was created with Angular.
+HTML, Typescript and SCSS are the major developing languages. <br>
-Scroll through to have an insight of this webpage.
+Scroll through to have an insight of this webpage.<br>
+<a href="www.sangeethan-developer.com" target="_blank">www.sangeethan-developer.com</a>